Walid-Ahmed/PPE-YOLOV7/README.md

 <li>cd PPE-YOLOV7 -- moves you into the folder
 <li>pip install -r requirements.txt ---installs all the needed libraries
 <li>if needed pip install torchvision==0.9.1  and pip install "opencv-python-headless<4.3"

+<h4>You Can Simply Run The Code Using PPE-YOLOV7.ipynb by running it through either jupiter or colab.</h4>

 <h3>Running the code:</h3>

 <h2>Images</h2>
-<li>python detect.py --weights yolov7.pt --weights2 Helmet.pt --conf 0.3 --class 0  --object 0  --source Test.jpg
+<li>python detect.py --weights yolov7.pt --weights2 Helmet.pt --conf 0.3 --class 0  --object 0  --source Tests.jpg

 Where : yolov7.pt is the model used to detect person
         Helmet.pt is the model used to detect helmet